axelchalon/axelchalon.github.io/0-book-review/_posts/2025-07-01-daring-greatly-summary.md

 - **There is no intimacy without vulnerability.**
 - **Use humour to ease vulnerability.** (× [laugh about it (Sex Talks)]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}#^laugh-about-it); lightness)
 - **Both men and women are facing their respective struggles**.
 We're both having a hard time!
 Let's do this together!
-- **Risks are reduced when confronted.** Acknowledging vulnerability makes you less vulnerable.
+- <a name="^risks-are-reduced-when-confronted"></a>**Risks are reduced when confronted.** Acknowledging vulnerability makes you less vulnerable.
 When we acknowledge our vulnerability, we can take preventive measures that make ourselves less vulnerable. (× proactivity)
 - **Normalize discomfort**, instead of trying to make things comfortable. **Growth and learning are inherently uncomfortable.** (e.g. hard conversations, etc.) Discomfort is a sign that you're growing. (× [Come As You Are]({% link 0-book-review/_posts/2025-03-03-emily-nagoski-come-as-you-are-summary.md %}#^discomfort), being okay being in emotionally uncomfortable places — it "stops feeling scary")
 	* Cultures (and relational cultures) where discomfort is okay. (× fear at Comfort Zone Crusher challenges — just a feeling; you do it anyway)
 - Public speaking: **Address your speech to specific people.** Imagine that you are giving the speech to a few particular people, e.g. specific friends of yours.